manticore-projects/jsqlformatter/src/site/sphinx/index.rst

 .........
   * Java Library (JAR)
   * Native Static Binary or Dynamic Libray for Windows, Linux or MacOS
-  * Editor Plugins (Netbeans, Eclipse, JEdit, Squirrel SQL, DBeaver) coming soon
+  * Netbeans Plugin (Other platforms such as Eclipse, JEdit, Squirrel SQL, DBeaver coming soon)

 .. toctree::
    :caption: Documentation